-Grades earned in graduate-level courses can be excluded from the grade point average only through a successful appeal supported by the graduate program adviser and submitted to the Graduate Studies Committee (see General Appeals in Graduate Bulletin: http://lehman.smartcatalogiq.com/2019-2021/Graduate-Bulletin/Graduate-Programs-and-Policies/Grading-Policies) .
+Grades earned in graduate-level courses can be excluded from the grade point average only through a successful appeal supported by the graduate program adviser and submitted to the Graduate Studies Committee (see General Appeals in Graduate Bulletin: https://lehman-graduate.catalog.cuny.edu/graduate-programs-and-policies/grading-system/cumulative-gpa.
 Graduate courses taken five (5) or more years prior to the current matriculation, or grades earned in courses unrelated to the current master's degree program are excluded only upon appeal.